-Do you know that feeling when certain type of food makes you really excited?
-Or is it just me that puts food in front of everything?
-Anyway I believe that a lot of people likes one or another kind of food and they buy it or cook that something special for various occasions (like when you’re happy or sad or tired or you just want comfort food).
+Do you know that feeling when a certain type of food makes you really excited?
+Or is it just me who puts food in front of everything?
+Anyway, I believe that a lot of people like one or another kind of food and they buy it or cook something special for various occasions (like when you’re happy or sad or tired or you just want comfort food).

 Personally my happy food are pancakes (it really wasn’t mentioned in the title).

-You know it actually used to be pizza(!) but since I am eating more plant based food it switched to pancakes.
-Of course I really miss that awesome feeling when it’s Friday night, you go to buy your favourite pizza with that thin and crisp base and greasy melted cheese followed by a bottle or two of white beer (yep… white beer) and pack of crisps.
-That was the perfect moments of my life quite a few years ago.
+You know it actually used to be pizza(!) but since I am eating more plant-based food it switched to pancakes.
+Of course, I really miss that awesome feeling when it’s Friday night, you go to buy your favourite pizza with that thin and crisp base and greasy melted cheese followed by a bottle or two of white beer (yep… white beer) and a pack of crisps.
+That was the perfect moment of my life quite a few years ago.
 But everything just went the other way turned around like 180 and now I am standing here in front of my stove at 7 am in the morning with an enormously big plate of pancakes.
-That’s my perfect moments these days.
+That’s my perfect moment these days.

-You know, I find it very sad that not even one of cafes or restaurants that I’ve been that says ‘vegetarian and vegan food’ does the most simply dessert on this planet – banana pancakes.
+You know, I find it very sad that not even one of the cafes or restaurants that I’ve been to that says ‘vegetarian and vegan food’ does the most simple dessert on this planet – banana pancakes.
 They would definitely have a loyal client (me) but oh well…

 1 large very ripe banana